knielsen24/triple-stamp/Readme.md

 * delete profile
 * add a property to their account
 * add an unit to a property
-* add an inspection to a property
+* add an inspection to a unit

 ### CUSTOM UI/UX DESIGN SCREENSHOTS